2672477/PlantPal/README.md

 After printing, install the M3 brass heat-set inserts into the enclosure.

-The enclosure was designed specifically for the components used in this project, so every part has its own mounting location.
+The enclosure is designed around the components used in this build, making assembly straightforward while still allowing access for maintenance.

 ---